ramadoiranedar/rest-goswagger-api/README.md

 ├── internal            // for customization RESTful API files │   ├── handlers
 │   └── rest
+│   └── routes          // for define all route
 ├── main.go.dist        // this is a overwritten (Customized) main file from default generate by the GoSwagger.
 This file will auto move to main server folder
 ├── makefile            // for CLI Commands to this RESTful API files ├── pkg                 // for client generated files by swagger